UK Queen's nephew the Earl of Snowdon to divorce

 The news comes after a tough few months for the queen.

-Prince Harry and wife Meghan plunged the royal family into crisis last month when they announced they were cutting back on official duties.
+Prince Harry and wife Meghan plunged the royal family into crisis in January when they announced they were cutting back on official duties.
+Harry said last year he felt Megan had faced “bullying” from some British tabloid newspapers.

 The queen’s second son, Prince Andrew, stepped down from public duties in November over his connections to U.S. financier Jeffrey Epstein, who was facing charges of trafficking underage girls for sex when he killed himself last year.

-Earlier in February, the queen’s eldest grandson Peter Phillips and wife Autumn said they were divorcing after 12 years of marriage.
+Last week, the queen’s eldest grandson Peter Phillips and wife Autumn said they were divorcing after 12 years of marriage.

 Reporting by Sarah Young; editing by John Stonestreet